MicrosoftDocs/Viva/Viva/engage/get-started-with-viva-engage/rich-text-formatting.md

 Viva Engage offers rich text formatting for your posts.
 Formatting options include bold, italic, links, bullets, and numbered lists.

-Composing messages with rich text formatting is available on the mobile app, Viva Engage desktop, and Viva Engage for the web.
+You can compose messages with rich text formatting on the Viva Engage mobile app, desktop app, and web client.
+Additionally, Engage feeds in SharePoint (through the Conversations web part) also offer rich text formatting.

 When you post a new message, you'll find a menu at the bottom of your message with these formatting options.

 ## Implications for export

 When you export formatted messages using [Export Network Data](../manage-security-and-compliance/export-viva-engage-enterprise-data.md) two columns for the message text are included in messages.csv and messageVersions.csv:

 - **body**: includes the unformatted message text
 - **html_body**: includes the message text formatted with HTML